wp-plugins/digishop/readme.txt

 == Changelog ==

 = 1.0.4 =
-* Added some rewrite rules (if permalinks are enabled)
+* Added trailing slash to the blog ...
-* Showing transaction status message (positive/negative) at the top
+* Showing transaction status message (positive/negative) at the top in addition to the old message.
+* added uninstall script to clean stuff up after plugin removal
+* added sanbox paypal email in the settings
+* added .htaccess in data/ folder
+* fixes and tweaks

 = 1.0.3 =
 * Added some fixes with the downloads.